A ventricular septal defect (VSD) is a hole between the right and left pumping chambers of the heart.

 Ventricular septal defects have a very characteristic murmur, to the point where a cardiologist may be able to pinpoint the location and estimate the size of a ventricular septal defect just by how it sounds.

 A murmur is often not heard at birth.
-It is only with time and pressure changes that flow across the hole between the pumping chambers can be heard as a murmur.
+However, with the pressure changes in the lungs, the increased flow across the hole between the pumping chambers can be heard as a murmur.

-Babies who have significant congestive heart failure will have failure to thrive and will have difficulty maintaining a normal weight gain in the first few months of life.
+Babies who have significant congestive heart failure will have failure to thrive and will have difficulty with normal weight gain in the first few months of life.

-Babies with some extra flow to the lungs may grow well because their ability to feed remains unaffected.
-They may have some subtle signs of congestive heart failure such as continuous fast breathing.
+Babies with some extra flow to the lungs may grow well because their ability to feed is unaffected.
+They may still have some subtle signs of congestive heart failure such as continuous fast breathing.

 Diagnosis of Ventricular Septal Defects